+The spotlight effect is a cognitive bias that causes people to think that they are being observed and noticed by others more than they actually are.
 This occurs because we naturally see everything from our own point of view first, so we struggle to imagine how we look through other people’s eyes.
 Essentially, we forget that while we are the focus of our own inner world, we are not the focus of everyone else’s.

 Examples of the spotlight effect

-This cognitive bias is similar to the illusion of transparency, which is our tendency to overestimate how well other people can discern our emotional state.
+This cognitive bias is similar to the illusion of transparency, which is a bias that causes us to overestimate how well other people can discern our emotional state.
 As one of the premier papers on the topic puts it:

 Both the spotlight effect and illusion of transparency appear to derive from the same anchoring-and-adjustment mechanism.
 People are often quite focused on what they are doing (the spotlight effect) or what they are feeling (the illusion of transparency).
 To be sure, they realize that others are typically less attentive to their actions or have less access to their internal states than they themselves, and they take that realization into account when trying to anticipate how they appear to others.
 As is typically the case with such anchoring-and-adjustment processes, however, the adjustment is insufficient… and so people end up believing that the perspective of others is more like their own than is actually the case.

 How understanding the spotlight effect can help become less self-conscious